openalea-incubator/adel/doc/user/manual.rst

     * - **id_ear**
       - Key (int) linking to :ref:`earT <earT>`. id_ear allows referring to the data that describe the ear of the axis.
         For the regressive axes, id_ear=NA.
 For the non-regressive axes, id_ear=1.
-    * - **TT_em_phytomer1**
+    * - **TT_app_phytomer1**
-      - Thermal time (relative to canopy emergence) of tip appearance of the first true leaf (not coleoptile or prophyll)
+      - Thermal time (relative to canopy appearance) of tip appearance of the first true leaf (not coleoptile or prophyll)
     * - **TT_col_phytomer1**
-      - Thermal time (relative to canopy emergence) of collar appearance of the first true leaf
+      - Thermal time (relative to canopy appearance) of collar appearance of the first true leaf
     * - **TT_sen_phytomer1**
-      - Thermal time (relative to canopy emergence) of full senescence of the first true leaf (this is : thermal time when SSI= 1)
+      - Thermal time (relative to canopy appearance) of full senescence of the first true leaf (this is : thermal time when SSI= 1)
     * - **TT_del_phytomer1**
-      - Thermal time (relative to canopy emergence) of disappearance of the first true leaf
+      - Thermal time (relative to canopy appearance) of disappearance of the first true leaf

 .. _botanical_positions: